allenlin90/alto-dashboard/README.md

 #### 5.2.1.3.
 Main - Overview
 1. The UI could be composed with 2 layers
-   1. Meter of monitoring cards for different business entity (e.g. residence, office-1, office-2).
+   1. `MeterCards` - Meter of monitoring cards for different business entity (e.g. residence, office-1, office-2).
-   2. Floor plan with devices and monitors in pipeline view.
+   2. `Floorplan` - Floorplan with devices and monitors in pipeline view.
 2. Drag and drop libraries (e.g. `react-grid-layout` and `react-beautiful-dnd`) may be used to faciliate and acclerate development.
 3. Websocket connection can be setup when these UI renders and close when UI off load.
+4. Data handlers and context providers are kept in `DataLayer` for each component.
+However, this may change according to design and business logic.
+5. Both `MeterCards` and `Floorplan` have a grid UI layer for users to interact with the floorplan and move the cards around for the dashboard overview.
+   1. `MeterCardGrid` - Drag and drop monitoring cards.
+   2. `FloorplanGrid` - Drag and drop devices on floorplan.
+6. When drag and drop the entities, what are the constraints on interactions and overlaying the elements?

 # 6. Extra features (better to have)
 1. Dataset could tremendous. `IndexedDB` may be used to handle local cache/data.